Lowry scores 26 points, depleted Raptors beat Wizards

 Wizards: Rookie F Rui Hachimura (groin) sat for the second straight game.
 Hachimura is expected to miss at least five games. … C Moritz Wagner (sprained left ankle) missed his fourth straight game. … Washington is 4-12 on the road.

 Raptors: Lowry led Toronto with nine assists. … Anunoby has missed just one start for Toronto this season, sitting out a Nov.
-13 game at Portland after being poked in the eye in the previous game, a road loss to the Clippers. … McCaw scored a season-high 11 points.
+13 game at Portland after being poked in the eye in the previous game, a road loss to the Clippers. … McCaw made his first start of the season and scored a season-high 11 points. … Toronto’s 34 free throws made and 44 attempts were both season-highs.

 UP NEXT